 Take Advantage Of Cruise Ship Technology

 Many top cruise lines use branded apps to enhance your onboard experience.
-For example, some apps allow you keyless entry into your cabin.
-Other functions allow you to make purchases, creating a boarding pass or book excursions.
-Although these apps functions are largely standard across cruise lines, Princess Cruises has something different.
+For example, some apps allow keyless entry into your cabin.
+Other functions allow you to make purchases, create a boarding pass, or book excursions.
+Although these app functions are largely standard across cruise lines, Princess Cruises has something different.

 Princess Cruises Medallion App

 What may eventually become standard across cruise lines is the Princess OceanMedallion.
 Featured only on Princess Cruises, the OceanMedallion is a wearable device that performs functions like an app.
-Yet in this case, you wear the device with a complimentary lanyard.
-OceanMedallion allows you to unlock your stateroom door handsfree, make purchases and more.
-Complementing the device is the MedallionClass app, as well as an assortment of optional accessories.
+Yet, in this case, you wear the device with a complimentary lanyard.
+OceanMedallion allows you to unlock your stateroom door hands-free, make purchases, and more.
+Complementing the device is the MedallionClass app and an assortment of optional accessories.

 Enhanced Health Safety Measures

-Just last week, Princess Cruises implemented additional health safety measures to protect passengers.
-That is to say that higher grade face masks, like KN95 are required.
+Last week, Princess Cruises implemented additional health safety measures to protect passengers.
+That is to say that higher-grade face masks, like KN95, are required.
 Additionally, you are required to wear masks indoors and outdoors.
 Princess Cruises also introduced a smoking ban inside ship casinos.
 Instead, smokers must use a designated area elsewhere on the ship.

 Keep Your Mask On

-In an effort to keep you and others safe, you are required to keep your mask regardless if you indoors or outdoors.
+To keep you and others safe, you must keep your mask regardless of whether you are indoors or outdoors.
 Of course, there are exceptions, such as when you’re eating or drinking.
-You can also use the pool or hot tub without a mask, in addition to facial treatments.
+You can also use the pool or hot tub without a mask in addition to facial treatments.
 However, those policies may change.
-Be sure to wear a surgical or KN95 mask onboard but be wary of counterfeit masks.
-For further protection, you can wear 3M N95 mask and a disposable mask on top of it.
+Be sure to wear a surgical or KN95 mask onboard, but be wary of counterfeit masks.
+For further protection, you can wear a a 3M N95 mask and a disposable mask.

 Related: Holland America’s Koningsdam